Purely Inseparable Galois theory I: The Fundamental Theorem: Introduction

 \section{Introduction}

 A finite extension of fields $F/K$ of characteristic $p$ is \textit{purely inseparable} if for each $x\in F$, there is some $n$ such that $x^{p^n}\in K$.
-Any field extension $F/k$ can be broken down into a separable \mbox{part $K/k$ and} a purely inseparable part $F/K$.
-While the intermediate extensions of $K/k$ can be understood using classical Galois theory \cite{galois1846lettre}, the situation is more subtle {for the purely inseparable extension $F/K$.} If $F/K$ has exponent one, that is, if $x^p$ belongs to $K$ for all $x\in F$, then Jacobson \cite{MR11079} classified intermediate extensions of $F/K$ in terms of the restricted Lie algebra $\Der_K(F)$ \mbox{of derivations.} Later, Sweedler \cite{MR223343}, Gerstenhaber--Zaromp \cite{MR266904}, and Chase \cite{CIS-333302} extended \mbox{Jacobson's} correspondence to modular subextensions of modular extensions, by using the higher derivations of Hasse and Schmidt \cite{MR1581557}.
+Any {finite} field extension $F/k$ can be broken down into a separable \mbox{part $K/k$ and} a purely inseparable part $F/K$.
+While the intermediate extensions of $K/k$ can be understood using classical Galois theory \cite{galois1846lettre}, the situation is more subtle {for the purely inseparable extension $F/K$.} {For instance if $F/K$ is purely inseparable, the classical Galois group satisfies $\Gal(F/K)=0$. } If $F/K$ has exponent one, that is, if $x^p$ belongs to $K$ for all $x\in F$, then Jacobson \cite{MR11079} classified intermediate extensions of $F/K$ in terms of the restricted Lie algebra $\Der_K(F)$ \mbox{of derivations.} Later, Sweedler \cite{MR223343}, Gerstenhaber--Zaromp \cite{MR266904}, and Chase \cite{CIS-333302} extended \mbox{Jacobson's} correspondence to modular subextensions of modular extensions, by using the higher derivations of Hasse and Schmidt \cite{MR1581557}.
 In \Cref{fundamental_theorem} of this article, we establish a Galois correspondence for general finite purely \mbox{inseparable} field extensions by using the methods of derived algebraic geometry.